DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/supported-devices.md

 Files should be named according to the platform and CPU type e.g.
 \"arduino_avr_nano.h\" or \"arduino_nucleo_f412zg.h\".

-As per `ex-ioexpander/overview:pin/vpin allocation`{.interpreted-text
-role="ref"}, Vpins are allocated to physical pins in ascending order.
+As per `ex-ioexpander/overview:pin/vpin allocation`, Vpins are allocated to physical pins in ascending order.

 These are the considerations when defining the pin map:

 - All pins available for use must be represented in a logical order to provide the simplest user experience
-- The capability for each pin must be provided according to the `ex-ioexpander/supported-devices:pin capability table`{.interpreted-text role="ref"}
+- The capability for each pin must be provided according to the `ex-ioexpander/supported-devices:pin capability table`
 - The number of defined pins must match \"TOTAL_PINS\" as defined in
   \"defines.h\"
 - The number of pins defined with PWM capability must match